'TIS BUT A DROP.

 One much wiser than Uncle Toby has exclaimed: “Behold how great a matter a little fire kindleth!”
 [James 3:5].

-standing near threw down a lighted piece of paper on the ground.
+DISTRESSING OCCURRENCE.—On Monday evening a female was standing at the bar at Vauxhall Gardens, talking to a gentleman, when some one standing near threw down a lighted piece of paper on the ground.
 She stepped back, and her dress, a light gauze, caught fire, and completely enveloped her in flames.
 The bystanders immediately rushed to her assistance, and the flames were subdued.

 DREADFUL ACCIDENT By FIRE.—A most frightful accident occurred to a fine young woman, named Georgiana Collins, residing in York-road, Lambeth, under the following circumstances: It appears that the unfortunate sufferer was walking home, when she accidentally placed her foot on a fusee match, and set her muslim dress on fire.
 The flames mounted high in the air, and the woman was severely if not fatally burned.

 DESTRUCTIVE FIRE IN NORTHUMBEHLAND.—A destructive fire occurred on Friday upon one of the Duke of Northumberland's farms, at Snab Leases, near Alnwich.
-Thirteen corn-stacks, and a hay and straw stack, were nearly all destroyed, as well as the barn, stables, aud other
+Thirteen corn-stacks, and a hay and straw stack, were nearly all destroyed, as well as the barn, stables, aud other out-offices.
+The fire was occasioned by a laborer dropping some tobacco from his pipe among the straw.

 The Juvenile Rogues at the Westborough School;